Founding Fathers To Hold Open Practice Ahead Of TBT

 Unsigned going into the spring, Brown, from Williamsburg, and Blaine, who moved from Chesterfield to Georgia for his senior year of high school, each made the somewhat unconventional move to play AAU basketball following their final high school season.

 “The last two guards we got were both Virginia guards who had really good spring AAUs,” Byington said.
-“They had really good high school seasons too.
-It’s hard when a guy has 46 points against (state champion) John Marshall.
+“They had really good high school seasons, too.
+It’s hard when a guy has 46 points against [Virginia High School League Class 2 state champion] John Marshall.
 It seems like he’d never get overlooked, but he got overlooked.
 And Bryce was on a really good high school team down in Georgia.
 I also think we were lucky to get Jerrell when we did.”

 The Dukes continue to look for players in the class of 2023 with at least four scholarships opening up after this season.
 Monday, Collin Tanner, a 6-7 guard from Creedmoor, N.C., became the eighth player in the class to pick up an offer from JMU.
 However, guard Eddrin Bronson, who had been a Dukes target, committed to Furman.